MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxpackage.md

 ---

- #rxPackage: SQL R Services Package Management
+ #rxPackage: R Package Management in SQL Server
  ##Description

-**NOTE: This feature and the rx APIs listed below are in pre-release mode and subject to change before final release.**

-This section describes how to enable & disable SQL R Services package management on SQL server, install R packages on SQL server database, use installed packages on SQL server database and remove R packages on SQL server.
+This article explains how to enable and disable R package management on SQL Server Machine Learning Services (in-database), as well as installation, usage, and removal of individual packages.
-**RevoScaleR** provides the necessary rx functions to install and uninstall packages.
+**RevoScaleR** provides the necessary rx functions for these tasks.

  ##Details

-With SQL R Services 9.0 version, included in SQL vNext CTP 1.0, we are introducing a feature to allow data scientists to install and uninstall packages on the SQL server.
-The database administrator (in `db_owner` role) needs to grant permissions to data scientist users to use their packages for advanced analytics computation on the SQL server at scale instead of pulling the data out to the client box forcing them work with a smaller scale data.
+SQL Server Machine Learning Services and the previous version, SQL Server R Services, support install and uninstall of R packages on SQL Server.
+A database administrator (in `db_owner` role) must grant permissions to allow access to package functions at both the database and instance level.

-R provides package management functionality as part of the base distribution.
-This functionality allows packages to be installed from a local or remote repository on to a local library (folder).
+R package management functions are part of the base distribution.
+These functions allows packages to be installed from a local or remote repository into a local library (folder).
 R provides the following core functions for managing local libraries:

 *
- available.packages() - to enumerate packages available in a repository for installation
+ available.packages() - enumerate packages available in a repository for installation

 *
- installed.packages() - to enumerate installed packages in a library
+ installed.packages() - enumerate installed packages in a library

 *
- install.packages() - to install packages, including dependency resolution, from a repository to onto a library
+ install.packages() - install packages, including dependency resolution, from a repository into a library

 *
- remove.packages() - to remove installed packages from a library
+ remove.packages() - remove installed packages from a library

 *
- library() - to load the installed package and use the functionality provided by the package
+ library() - load the installed package and access its functions

-SQL R services package management provides similar functionality to manage packages on a SQL server from a client R session using RevoScaleR package.
-It uses the SQL server compute context and a set of functions to allow remote package management functionality.

-In SQL R services package management, the packages are installed from a local or remote repository onto to a database.
-These packages in database are then reflected back on the file system on a secured location on the SQL R services.
-The access to these packages are controlled through database roles defined on the database.
+RevoScaleR also provides package management functions, which is especially useful for managing packages in a SQL Server compute context in a client session.
+Packages in the database are reflected back on the file system, in a secure location.
+Access is controlled through database roles, which determine whether you can install packages from a local or remote repository into a database.

-SQL R services provides the following core client functions for managing libraries in a database on a remote SQL server:
+RevoScaleR provides the following core client functions for managing libraries in a database on a remote SQL server:

 *
- [rxInstalledPackages](rxInstalledPackages.md)() - to enumerate installed packages in a database on SQL server
+ [rxInstalledPackages](rxInstalledPackages.md)() - enumerate installed packages in a database on SQL Server

 *
- [rxInstallPackages](rxInstallPackages.md)() - to install packages, including dependency resolution, from a repository to onto a library in a database and further install the same packages on a secured per database, per user location on file system on SQL server
+ [rxInstallPackages](rxInstallPackages.md)() - install packages, including dependency resolution, from a repository onto a library in a database.
+Simultaneously install the same packages on the file system using per-database and per-user profile locations.

 *
- [rxRemovePackages](rxRemovePackages.md)() - to remove installed packages from a library in a database and further uninstall the packages from secured per database, per user location on SQL server
+ [rxRemovePackages](rxRemovePackages.md)() - remove installed packages from a library in a database and further uninstall the packages from secured per-database, per-user location on SQL server

 *
- [rxSqlLibPaths](rxSqlLibPaths.md)() - to get secured library paths for the given user to refer to the installed packages for SQL server to then use it in .libPaths() to refer to the packages
+ [rxSqlLibPaths](rxSqlLibPaths.md)() - get secured library paths for the given user to refer to the installed packages for SQL Server to then use it in .libPaths() to refer to the packages

 *
- library() - same as R functionality to load the installed package and user the functionality provided by the package
+ library() - same as R equivalent; used to load the installed package and access its functions

 *
- [rxSyncPackages](rxSyncPackages.md)() - to synchronize packages from database on SQL server to the file system used by R
+ [rxSyncPackages](rxSyncPackages.md)() - synchronize packages from a database on SQL Server to the file system used by R

-SQL R services package management provides two scopes for installation & usage of packages in a particular database in SQL server:
+Ther are two scopes for installation and usage of packages in a particular database in SQL Server:

 *
- `Shared scope` - this scope allows allowed users to install & uninstall packages in per database shared location which in turn can be used by other users of the database on SQL server.
+ `Shared scope` - Share the packages with other users of the same database.

 *
- `Private scope` - this scope allows allowed users to install & uninstall packages in per database per user private location which can only be used by the single user of the database on SQL server.
+ `Private scope` - Isolate a packge in a per-user private location, accessible only to the user installing the package.

-Both the scopes can be used to come up with different secure deployment models of packages on SQL server.
-For e.g. using `shared` scope data scientist department heads can be granted permissions to install packages which can then be used by all other data scientists in the group on SQL server.
-In another deployment model the data scientists can be granted `private` scope permissions to install & use their private packages without affecting other data scientists using the SQL server.
+Both scopes can be used to design different secure deployment models of packages.
+For example, using a `shared` scope, data scientist department heads can be granted permissions to install packages, which can then be used by all other data scientists in the group.
+In another deployment model, the data scientists can be granted `private` scope permissions to install and use their private packages without affecting other data scientists using the same server.

-SQL R services package management uses the following per database roles to secure installation and usage for the installed packages on a per database level on a SQL server:
+Database roles are used to secure package installation and access:

 *